-One thing that makes me so partial to English majolica is the silly foodie-ness of it all.
+One thing that makes me so partial to antique majolica is the silly foodie-ness of it all.

 Before I ever heard the word majolica, I already owned a soup tureen shaped like a head of green cabbage.
-I’ve been eyeballing sets of those salad plates shaped like green lettuce leaves for years — you know which ones I mean, don’t you?
-Then I discovered the “good” stuff, like this iconic large monkey teapot with bamboo spout.
-He’s grasping a yellow coconut and, judging by the finial, his head is the lid.
-This guy is one expensive pet.
+I’d also been eyeballing salad plates shaped like green lettuce leaves for years — you know which ones I mean.
+Then I discovered the “good” stuff, English majolica from the late 19th century — pieces like this iconic large monkey teapot depicting a monkey hanging onto a coconut with a bamboo spout.
+Judging by the finial, the money’s head is the teapot lid.
+All these years later, this guy has become one expensive pet.

-Funny, intricately formed and incredibly colorful majolica was created in Victorian England for 19th century dining tables and garden rooms by serious china companies like Minton and Wedgwood.
-George Jones, the Leonardo of majolica, is a key name who had his own manufactory.
-Eventually, majolica was made in America, and reproduction pieces are sold today in stores and catalogs.
+Funny, intricately formed and incredibly colorful, majolica was created in Victorian England for 19th century dining tables and garden rooms by serious china companies like Minton and Wedgwood.
+George Jones, the Leonardo da Vinci of the majolica world, is a key name who had his own manufactory.
+One example of Jones’ works is this majolica strawberry dish, molded with strawberry leaves.
+A small cream pitcher and sugar bowl are integral to the 14.75-inch long dish.
+Eventually, majolica was made in America, and reproduction pieces are still sold today in stores and catalogs.

-George Jones’ pieces like the domed cow cheese keeper with bovine handle are the gold standard of antique majolica and definitely fall into a you-can’t-miss-this-stuff collecting category.
+George Jones pieces, like the domed cow cheese keeper with bovine handle, are the gold standard of antique majolica and definitely fall into a you-can’t-miss-this-stuff collecting category.
 You know it when you see it.
+And prices reflect the quality.

 Minton catered to Victorian taste for oysters with plates like these (from 1973) which include seaweed and shell decorations.
 Seafood and shell motifs were very popular.

-The Victorians actually used majolica like this Etruscan shell and seaweed coffee pot until about 1875 when it became pretty poison, according to information provided by the Majolica Society.
+The Victorians actually used majolica pieces like this Etruscan shell and seaweed coffee pot until about 1875 when it became pretty poison, according to information provided by the Majolica Society.
 Ironically, the glazes that made the vivid pinks, cobalt blues, turquoises and greens look glamorous were lead-based.
-While many reproduction pieces can be used (I serve soup in my cabbage) old majolica is strictly for display.
+As in lead paint.
+So, while many reproduction pieces can be used (I do serve soup in my cabbage) old majolica is strictly for display.

-Vases as elaborate as this Royal Worcester turquoise basketweave beauty with flowering branches and trunk-form legs have the power to upstage fresh flowers.
+Vases as elaborate as this Royal Worcester turquoise basketweave beauty, with flowering branches and trunk-form legs, have the power to upstage fresh flowers though if I owned this piece I wouldn’t hesitate to use it!

 Funny!
 I just did a post on majolica today.
 I have quite a bit of it maybe 30 pieces.
 I haven’t had it out lately…because it seems out of style but I recently got it out and used it on my fireplace.